CrowdStrike/Cloud-AWS/Control-Tower/documentation/implementation-guide.md

     ![CloudWatch to StackSet)](images/cloudwatch-to-stackset.png)

-    * Lambda function to reguster the master account with CrowdStrike Falcon.
+    * Lambda function to register the master account with CrowdStrike Falcon.

 5) Verification Steps